DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 This could have a negative impact on candidates.
 They need 2 references to get a place and courses can become full at any time.

-We could change the way we ask for references to find out if it’s taking longer than needed.
+We changed the way we ask for references to find out if it’s taking longer than needed.

-## Ways we could make the process faster
+## Making the process faster

 ### Assigning responsibility

 If we give candidates responsibility for chasing their references Then they will get their references more quickly

-For example:
+We're using messages like this:

 > Get your reference as soon as possible.

 If we give candidates responsibility for telling referees that our emails may go to junk or spam Then candidates will make sure referees get the email

-For example:
+We're using messages like this:

 > Your referee has not responded yet.
 Ask them if they got the email - it may have gone to junk or spam.

 If we tell referees that a candidate’s success depends on their reference Then they will give a reference quickly

-For example:
+We're using messages like this:

 > Teacher training courses can become full at any time.
 The sooner the candidate gets a reference, the more likely it is that they’ll get a place.